batpigandme/modern-pentathlon/README.md

 often encounter when looking for various sports stats in the wild; it’s formatted in a way that’s useful to *someone*, but that someone is *not me* (or a database, for that matter).
-This can be particularly galling when you’re in a so-close-but-so-far situation–e.g. they’re letting you export it to a familiar format, such as excel, and have all the different pieces of data, but have smashed it together in such a way that it’s a far cry from “tidy,” rectangular data.
+This can be particularly galling when you’re in a so-close-but-so-far situation—e.g. they’re letting you export it to a familiar format, such as excel, and have all the different pieces of data, but have smashed it together in such a way that it’s a far cry from “tidy,” rectangular data.